Chennithala accuses Ker CM Vijayan of violating poll code | Politics

-Thiruvananthapuram, Mar 11 (PTI): Opposition Congress leader Ramesh Chennithala has approached the Election Commission against Kerala Chief Minister Pinarayi VIjayan for allegedly violating the model code of conduct in his press meets after the declaration of the April 6 Assembly polls.
+(Eds: Upgrading) Thiruvananthapuram, Mar 11 (PTI): Opposition Congress leader Ramesh Chennithala has approached the Election Commission against Kerala Chief Minister Pinarayi Vijayan for allegedly violating the model code of conduct in his press meets after the declaration of the April 6 Assembly polls.

 ''In these press meets, he has announced new activities and policies of the government which is in violation of the model code of conduct,'' the Congress leader alleged.